 I’m Ruth.
-I’m a Director and Theatre Maker based in Leeds.
-I usually create theatre for young audiences and Youth Theatre.
+I’m a Writer, Director and Theatre Maker based in Leeds.
+I create theatre for young audiences and Youth Theatre.

-I like to make theatre which is surprising, visually exciting and playful.
-Here are some of my favourite shows for young audiences from recent years:
+I like to make theatre which is bold, thought-provoking and playful.

 A butterfly flaps its wings in Leeds and…